emqx/blog/en/202606/iot-protocols-mqtt-coap-lwm2m.md

 ### **By Application**

-From the application perspective of the protocol in the IoT system, we can divide the protocol into Cloud Protocol and Gateway Protocol.
+From an IoT system architecture perspective, communication can be divided into direct device-to-cloud communication and gateway-assisted communication.

-Cloud protocols are protocols built on TCP/IP.
-Data from IoT devices such as sensors and control devices typically need to be transmitted to the cloud.
-This facilitates connecting with users and integrating with enterprise systems.
-IoT devices supporting TCP/IP can access the cloud through various application layer protocols, including HTTP, MQTT, CoAP, LwM2M, XMPP, using WiFi, cellular network, and Ethernet.
+Devices that support TCP/IP can connect directly to cloud platforms using application-layer protocols such as HTTP, MQTT, CoAP, LwM2M, and XMPP over networks such as Wi-Fi, cellular, and Ethernet.

-Devices that cannot connect to the cloud directly through short-range communication use gateway protocols such as Bluetooth, ZigBee, LoRa, etc. Such devices need to be connected to a gateway, which, after conversion, utilizes the TCP/IP protocol to transmit data to the cloud.
+Devices using short-range or non-IP connectivity technologies such as Bluetooth, Zigbee, and LoRa may connect to a gateway first.
+The gateway can then forward or convert the device data using IP-based protocols for transmission to the cloud.

 ## 1. ZigBee